-It is a German fighter of 1/144 scale plastic model.
+It is a German fighter of a 1/144 scale plastic model.
 There is a logo of Scale Workshop Bego, this mark reminds me of Kubel Wagen.
 I have forgotten when I bought this old aircraft kit.
 The box is pretty crushed.

 I was surprised by the Cartograf decals that cover the entire lower surface of the aircraft.
 I wonder if it will be finished just with decals?
 The color is wonderful and no deterioration of the decal is seen.

 The airbrush blowing of camouflage paint was too tiny spotting and there was an impossibility.
 Will it work better to paint with blurring with a brush?
 Dark green camouflage on the side of the aircraft is very difficult.

-It is quite a difficult task to deal with all the lower part of the aircraft by decal pasting.
+It is quite a difficult task to handle all the lower parts of the aircraft by decal pasting.
 Probably there are many points to retouch with the brush.
-Anyway, it is a quite interesting work.
+Anyway, it is quite interesting to work.
 I wonder if there are three airplane decals as a reserve for failure.
 It is a nice service for spare decals.

 The Fw190 D-9 replaced an engine and improved steep climbing performance, suitable for an air defense mission.
 It was mass-produced from the summer of 1944 and performed defense of the main facilities.